happybono/SonataSmooth/README.md

 ### User Interface and Interaction
 -	Intuitive Windows Forms interface with controls for data entry, editing, and deletion.
--	Provides options to select noise reduction algorithm and configure parameters (kernel width, polynomial order).
+-	Provides options to select noise reduction algorithm and configure parameters (kernel radius, polynomial order).
 -	Supports keyboard shortcuts for common actions (delete, copy, paste, select all, etc.).
 -	Real-time feedback through progress bars and status labels during operations.
 -	Allows batch selection, editing, and clearing of data points.
 -	Responsive UI with asynchronous updates to maintain smooth user experience.

 ### Customization and Configuration
--	Users can choose the filter type and adjust kernel width and polynomial order via combo boxes.
+-	Users can choose the filter type and adjust kernel radius and polynomial order via combo boxes.
 -	Input validation prevents invalid parameter configurations.
 -	Modular code structure allows easy addition or extension of filters and configuration options.
 -	UI is designed to accommodate future enhancements and custom settings.